dictation-toolbox/dtactions/README.md

 1. Install dtactions

    It will also pull any prerequisites from the [Python Packaging Index](https://pypi.org/).

+   In a `cmd` or `powershell` window (possibly in elevated mode) run:
    - `py -m pip install dtactions`

-   This will install the packages in your Python site-packages area.
-It will also add the following commands, which should be in your path now in your commmand prompt:

 ## Instructions for Developers

 If you are working on dtactions the most convenient setup is an [editable install](https://peps.python.org/pep-0660/).
 Your local git repository can be anywhere convenient.

-Uninstall the packages you wish to develop. i.e pip if you want to work on dtactions:
+Uninstall the packages you wish to develop. i.e pip if you want to work on `dtactions`:
   `py -m pip uninstall dtactions` and answer yes to all the questions about removing files from your python scripts folder.

 Run `py -m pip install -e .`  from the dtactions project root.

 ### Unit testing
 Run pytest to run the tests, written in a combinatin of [unittest](https://docs.python.org/3/library/unittest.html) and [pytest](https://docs.pytest.org/).
-IF adding a test, pytest seems to be a lot more convenient and powerful.
+If adding a test, pytest seems to be a lot more convenient and powerful.

-Most tests go in test;  tests that require a natlink install go in natlink_test as not every package dependent on natlink.
+Most tests go in `test`;  tests that require a natlink install go in natlink_test as not every package dependent on natlink.

 You can run `py -m pip install dtactions[test]` or `py -m pip install dtactions[natlink_test]` if you don't have the prequisites like pytest.